-The General Data Protection Regulation (GDPR) is a new law that will come into effect in the European Union (EU) on the 25th of May, 2018.
-Its primary goal is to strengthen and unify data protection for individuals in the EU.
+The General Data Protection Regulation (GDPR) is a new law that will come into effect on the 25th of May, 2018.
+Its primary goal is to strengthen and unify data protection for citizens of the European Union (EU).
 The GDPR replaces the Data Protection Directive from 1995 and marks a major departure in many aspects.

 Without further ado, let’s look at the five things you need to know about the GDPR and how it changes the rules.